ladybug-tools/ladybug-web/index.md

 ## Issues

-* Allowing for easy scrolling means to no full width app gets access to the scrollwheel or touch interactions
+* Allowing for easy scrolling means to not allow full width apps to get access to the scrollwheel or touch interactions
 	* Preventing such interactions is a work in progress
+* For experienced users who just want to get to a particular folder there is far too much scrolling involved
+	* Something like a simple, text 'table of contents' might help here
+* The current rev shows the coolness of the scripts, but does little to show you how short and simple the code is
+* Needs indicators - text or charts - as to where the action is

 ## Road Map / To Do List